 Although there are is no drugstore in Port Barton a few shops sell quite a wide range of drugs including antibiotics (no prescription is needed, sic!)

 Both diseases are endemic in Philippines, which means that there is a risk of getting them.
-Recently there have been a few cases of dengue in Port Barton (July 2016).
-In January 2016 the Philippine Department of Health approved a dengue vaccine and the Philippines is one of the several countries in which the vaccine is available.
+There have been quite a few cases of dengue in Port Barton in the past months, including one of the authors of this website (November 2017).
+In January 2016 the Philippine Department of Health approved a dengue vaccine and the Philippines is one of few countries in which the vaccine is available.
+The vaccine, however, is only effective if given to minors of 15 years and younger and it’s general effectiveness is said to be 60-80 percent.
 Dengue test can be done in Puerto Princesa’s Provincial hospital at 1000 Peso.

 Malaria poses less risk than dengue.
 In Palawan the risk is classified as low but still it is highest in the Philippines.
-It is possible to take anti-malaric medication.
-Consult your doctor before you set off.
-Malaria test are free of charge and can be done at Roxas hospital.
+Malaria can be suppressed with the anti-malaric meds which are distributed for free by the local health center.

 The first line of defence against dengue and malaria is prevention from mosquito bites from the dawn to dusk: apply repellents, wear long sleeve and pants, sleep under a mosquito net, and buy in a local shop mosquito killer and use it as described on a label.